History of Waipapa Taumata Rau, University of Auckland

 As a result of the Newmarket purchase, in January 2014 the University transferred the 20-hectare Colin Maiden Park and its associated facilities at the Tāmaki Innovation Campus to Auckland Council.
 This transaction was followed by a sale of the balance of the campus in April 2016, with the University exiting the Tāmaki Campus at the end of 2019.
 This sale was part of the University’s long-term strategy to consolidate activities at the City, Grafton and Newmarket campuses and significantly reduce landholdings.
 It also reflects the growing importance of cross-disciplinary teaching and research at the University and the need for faculties to be co-located.

 After partial refurbishment in 2014, the University’s iconic building, the ClockTower on Princes Street, now houses the Office of the Vice-Chancellor, the Council Room, teaching facilities and aspects of administration.
-The refurbished Alfred Nathan House (completed 2017), also on Princes Street and where the Office of the Vice-Chancellor was previously located, is home to Communications and Engagement, Marketing and Recruitment, the Schools and Community Engagement team, the International Office and other administrative and student support services.

-The Science Centre, completed in 2016, on the corner of Princes and Wellesley streets was a significant enhancement to the City Campus as is the new state-of-the-art Engineering building (B405) that opened in Semester One 2020.
+The Science Centre, completed in 2016, on the corner of Princes and Wellesley streets was a significant enhancement to the City Campus as was the new state-of-the-art Engineering building (B405) that opened in Semester One 2020.
 The new Faculty of Medical and Health Sciences home, Building 507 on Park Avenue in Grafton, opened in March 2020.
 It houses the School of Population Health, School of Medicine, Growing Up in New Zealand, the National Institute for Health Innovation (NIHI), Speech Science, the Immunisation Advisory Centre and health-related clinics.

 The provision of accommodation has increased dramatically to cater for the increased number of students seeking a residential experience.
 Additional self-catered student accommodation, the Carlaw Park Student Village, opened in 2014 next to the Domain, to provide more than 700 student places; a further 315 self-catered single and double studio apartments in Symonds Street opened for Semester One, 2017.
 Grafton Hall reopened in 2019 after a two-year refurbishment, and provides catered student accommodation, while Waipārūrū Hall was completed in 2020, providing 786 first-year student places.
 A further 488 self-catered single rooms became available in Te Tirohanga o te Tōangaroa on Anzac Ave in Semester One, 2020 and the Carlaw Park student village was expanded by an additional 907 beds in 2023.